Muhate/Suricata-and-Wazuh-integration/README.md

    - **5.2: Setting up Kali Linux on VirtualBox**

-For setting up Windows 2022 on VirtualBox, refer to <a href="https://github.com/Muhate/Install-Windows-on-VirtualBox">this guide</a>
+For setting up Kali Linux on VirtualBox, refer to <a href="https://github.com/Muhate/Install-Windows-on-VirtualBox">this guide</a>
 <br>
 <br>